Martinnnnnns/portfolio/README.md

 I'm actively seeking opportunities in:
 - **Data Science** roles where I can apply ML/AI to solve business problems
 - **Software Engineering** positions focusing on full-stack development
-- **Research** opportunities in Machine Learning and Computer Vision
-- **Internships** that offer hands-on experience with cutting-edge technologies

 ---